-When a child receives an autism diagnosis, it’s important for parents and carers to find supports that help them understand and navigate the journey ahead.
+When a child is identified as Autistic, it’s important for parents and carers to find supports that help them understand and navigate the journey ahead.

 Early intervention means doing things as early as possible for young children.
 Services are programs of therapy and specialised support for children and families in the early years (from birth to school entry).
 These services focus on their individual developmental, health and support needs to reach their potential.